krzentner/language-world/data/text-davinci-003/chain_md/coffee-pull-2.md

     Steps:  1.
-Put gripper above mug  2.
-Grab mug with gripper  3.
-Pull mug to the goal First, place the gripper above the mug.
+Put gripper around mug handle  2.
+Close gripper around mug handle 3.
+Pull mug to goal If the mug handle is not near the robot's gripper, move it near the handle.
-    - When the robot's gripper is not above mug, the robot should put gripper above mug.
+    - When the mug handle is not near the robot's gripper, the robot should move gripper to mug handle.
-    If the gripper is above the mug, grab the mug with the gripper.
+    Once the gripper is near the mug handle, the robot can try to grab it by closing the gripper.
-    - When the gripper is above mug and the gripper is open, the robot should grab mug with gripper.
+    - When the robot's gripper is near mug handle and the robot's gripper is open, the robot should close gripper around mug handle.
-    After the mug is grabbed, pull it to the goal.
+    When the gripper is closed around the mug handle and the mug is near the gripper, we can pull it.
-    - When the gripper is around mug and the mug is not at the goal, the robot should pull mug to goal.
+    - When the robot's gripper is near mug handle and the robot's gripper is closed, the robot should pull mug to goal.